In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope

-\textit{Insight-HXMT} satellite carries a GRSR to obtain accurate time information from GPS satellites and distributes the GPS pulse per second (PPS) to each payload.
-After about 250\,ms, the mission elapsed time (MET) for the GPS pulse, relative to 2012-01-01T00:00:00 (UTC), also sends to each payload.
+\textit{Insight-HXMT} satellite carries a GPSR to obtain accurate time information from GPS satellites and distributes the GPS pulse per second (PPS) to each payload.
+After about 250\,ms, the mission elapsed time (MET) for the GPS pulse, relative to 2012-01-01T00:00:00 (UTC), is also sent to each payload.
 The GPS pulse and MET time are stored as a pair in the raw data package of each payload.
 If the GPS fails or is locked off, an alternative module in GPSR will generate PPS.